jppadhi/AWS-CLI/README.md

 This will install the aws-cli package as well as all dependencies.

 # Configuration:
-Before using the AWS CLI, you need to configure your AWS credentials.
-You can do this in several ways:

 Configuration command
 * Environment variables
 * Shared credentials file